ServiceStack/servicestack.net/MyApp/_posts/2024-02-07_servicestack-endpoint-routing.md

  - [ServiceStack Routing](https://docs.servicestack.net/routing) and [Request Pipeline](https://docs.servicestack.net/order-of-operations)
  - [ServiceStack.Text JSON Serializer](https://docs.servicestack.net/json-format)

+### ServiceStack v8.1 is fully integrated!

-We're happy to announce the latest release of ServiceStack v8.1 now supports utilizing ASP.NET Core's features to reimplement all these key areas with external ASP .NET Core App features - fostering seamless integration and greater reuse.
+We're happy to announce the latest release of ServiceStack v8.1 now supports utilizing the optimal ASP.NET Core's features to reimplement all these key areas - fostering seamless integration and greater reuse.

-Better yet, this is the new behavior enabled in all of ServiceStack's ASP .NET Identity Auth .NET 8 templates.
+Better yet, this is the new behavior enabled in all of ServiceStack's new ASP .NET Identity Auth .NET 8 templates.

 ### ASP .NET Core IOC